ct-js/docs.ctjs.rocks/docs/modding-fields-declaration.md

 * `checkbox` — a checkbox for Boolean variables;
 * `radio` — a list of predefined values to choose from.
 This type also requires an `options` array to be set;
 * `texture` — a link to an asset in a project;
-* `type` — same as `texture`, but for types;
+* `template` — same as `texture`, but for templates;
 * `point2D` — displays a pair of number inputs with X and Y labels.
 Stores values as an array of two numbers;
 * `h1`, `h2`, `h3` and `h4`.
 These are not really for any input, but display a heading to categorize fields in catmod's settings tab.
 Such fields require `type` and `name` only;
 * `table` — editable series of complex objects in a table form.

 For settings, field's `key` must be unique for a module.
-For extended fields of types and other assets, it should be unique all across a user's codebase, so naming a key in form of `mymodMyfieldname` is a good idea.
+For extended fields of templates and other assets, it should be unique all across a user's codebase, so naming a key in form of `mymodMyfieldname` is a good idea.

 ## Additional tweaks for number and range inputs